 APPA offers Customer Service Management Certificate Program in February

 APPA will hold its Customer Service Management Certificate Program during the Winter Education Institute, Feb.
-4-8, 2013, in Kissimmee, Fla.
+3-7, 2014, in New Orleans, La.

-Because public power utilities place a high priority on their relationships with their customers, the performance expectation for employees who manage customer service centers is more intense than ever.
-To help these individuals meet their needs, APPA created a five-day certificate program designed for customer service representatives, managers and supervisors.
+Because public power utilities place a high priority on their relationship with their customers, the performance expectation for employees who manage customer service centers is more intense than ever.
+To help individuals meet these expectations, APPA created a five-day certificate program designed for customer service representatives, managers and supervisors.
 The curriculum consists of the following five classes:

-The course content—which recently went through an extensive update—is tailored to public power utilities and provides specific information and strategies that participants can use in their jobs.
-The certificate program was first offered in 2006 and, to date, over 70 public power professionals from across the nation, including Puerto Rico and Guam, have completed the required course work.
+The certificate program was first offered in 2006.
+To date, more than 80 public power professionals from across the nation, including Puerto Rico and Guam, have completed the required course work.

-To earn a Customer Service Management Certificate, participants must complete the required course work and, within two years of taking the courses, pass an online exam and develop a service department assessment and business plan that shows how their utility can use technology, labor and new processes to improve customer service.
+To earn a Customer Service Management Certificate, participants must complete the required course work and, within two years of taking the classes, pass an online exam and develop a business plan that shows how their utility can improve customer service.

-The Customer Service Management Certificate Program courses are held once a year, in conjunction with one of APPA’s seasonal education institutes.
+The Customer Service Management Certificate Program courses are held once a year, in conjunction with one of APPA’s education institutes.
 APPA also can bring the courses to local communities through the association's in-house training program.
-You can learn more about the program, and what participants learned from it, by reading the "Learning to Serve" article in the May 2012 edition of Public Power magazine.

 The Winter Education Institute also features courses on accounting, financial planning, cost of service and rate design, and underground distribution systems.
 There is a $100 discount for those who attend more than one course or who attend with a colleague.